 Clarence ‘Tom’ Ashley

-The Ashe County JAM program is coordinated by the Ashe County Arts Council, Ashe County 4-H, and Ashe County Schools.
-It features multiple sites, serving children in grades 4 – 6 at Blue Ridge Elementary, Mountain View Elementary and Westwood Elementary.
-The JAM Club band meets on Monday evenings after the regular JAM program, and is for children aged 9-16.
+The Ashe County JAM program is coordinated by the Ashe County Arts Council and is held Monday – Thursday afternoons at the Ashe County Civic Center.
 Ashe JAM was one of the first JAM programs to begin after the original program in neighboring Alleghany County.
 The JAM Club for dedicated students performs at nursing homes, Christmas in July Festival, Arts Council Connecting Crossroads concert, and other events in the community.

 Current JAM teachers for fiddle, banjo and guitar: